 How to get there

 If you’re coming from the Omori or Oimachi side, don’t follow Google Maps as it will send you to the main entrance.
-Instead, make sure you head to the north entrance, which is on the north-east corner of the racecourse.To prevent the spread of COVID-19, many events have been canceled.
+Instead, make sure you head to the north entrance, which is on the north-east corner of the racecourse.Organizers may cancel events, alter schedules, or change admission requirements without notice.
 Always check official sites before heading to an event.